 What happens if there is no enduring Power of Attorney?

 If you do not have an Enduring Power of Attorney when you lose your mental capacity to manage your own affairs, then the Public Trustee takes over your affairs until someone else is appointed by the courts.
 No one, not even your spouse or a child, has the legal power to manage your affairs in the absence of an Enduring Power of Attorney or court order.

 In this case, a committee is appointed by the courts.
 This requires a court application setting out the circumstances of the case.
 Also, affidavits have to be obtained from two doctors proving mental incapacity.
 Such a court application is time-consuming and expensive.

 Can I have more than one person as my attorney?

-If there is a trust issue with regard to any one attorney, it is wise to have both attorneys acting together, that way they can keep an eye on each other and each has access to financial records to make sure that the other is acting properly.
-For most people this can be quite cumbersome, though, because both attorneys have to sign legal documents, cheques, etc. This could be a problem if the attorneys live in different geographic areas.
+If there is a trust issue with regard to anyone’s attorney, it is wise to have both attorneys acting together, that way they can keep an eye on each other and each has access to financial records to make sure that the other is acting properly.
+For most people, this can be quite cumbersome, though, because both attorneys have to sign legal documents, cheques, etc. This could be a problem if the attorneys live in different geographic areas.